gilleswebstanz/civicrm_user/README.md

 #### Mandatory

-- Pay extra attention the the Domain ID, if your are working with multiple front-ends for CiviCRM (e.g. 2 Drupal sites).
+- Pay extra attention to the Domain ID, if your are working with multiple front-ends for CiviCRM (e.g. 2 Drupal sites).
 - Configure at least one filter for the user creation (group or tag), as importing all your CiviCRM contacts is probably not what you want and it